 Once implemented, laws change the rules of the game.
 Unfortunately, some of the best-intentioned and carefully crafted policies deliver unpleasant surprises and secondary consequences.

 My best days are spent engaging with those who must implement these policies.
 Particularly our small independent businesses.
-I cast a wide net beyond the most presumed solutions and explore the implications and consequences that may or may not materialize.
+I explore implications and consequences that may or may not materialize.
 Can we identify and mitigate the risks before we set a policy into motion, unleashing countless forces into the economy?
 Can we stretch our thinking and see more or better alternatives?

 I have deep respect for complexity and the startling pace of change.
 I often ask how we can make ourselves more poised to face random events and future change that can not now be known.